CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_bool(heatmaps_add_PAFs,          false,          "Same functionality as `add_heatmaps_parts`, but adding the PAFs.");

 5. OpenPose Face
 - DEFINE_bool(face,                       false,          "Enables face keypoint detection.
-It will share some parameters from the body pose, e.g. `model_folder`.");
+It will share some parameters from the body pose, e.g. `model_folder`.
+Note that this will considerable slow down the performance and increse the required GPU memory.
+In addition, the greater number of people on the image, the slower OpenPose will be.");
 - DEFINE_string(face_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the face keypoint detector.
 320x320 usually works fine while giving a substantial speed up when multiple faces on the image.");

 6. OpenPose Hand
 - DEFINE_bool(hand,                       false,          "Enables hand keypoint detection.
-It will share some parameters from the body pose, e.g. `model_folder`.");
+It will share some parameters from the body pose, e.g. `model_folder`.
+Analogously to `--face`, it will also slow down the performance, increase the required GPU memory and its speed depends on the number of people.");
 - DEFINE_string(hand_net_resolution,      "368x368",      "Multiples of 16 and squared.
 Analogous to `net_resolution` but applied to the hand keypoint detector.");
 - DEFINE_int32(hand_scale_number,         1,              "Analogous to `scale_number` but applied to the hand keypoint detector.
 Our best results were found with `hand_scale_number` = 6 and `hand_scale_range` = 0.4");
 - DEFINE_double(hand_scale_range,         0.4,            "Analogous purpose than `scale_gap` but applied to the hand keypoint detector.
 Total range between smallest and biggest scale.
 The scales will be centered in ratio 1.
 E.g. if scaleRange = 0.4 and scalesNumber = 2, then there will be 2 scales, 0.8 and 1.2.");
 - DEFINE_bool(hand_tracking,              false,          "Adding hand tracking might improve hand keypoints detection for webcam (if the frame rate is high enough, i.e. >7 FPS per GPU) and video.
 This is not person ID tracking, it simply looks for hands in positions at which hands were located in previous frames, but it does not guarantee the same person ID among frames");

 7. OpenPose Rendering
-- DEFINE_int32(part_to_show,              0,              "Part to show from the start.");
+- DEFINE_int32(part_to_show,              0,              "Prediction channel to visualize (default: 0).
+0 for all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-40 for each body part pair PAF");
 - DEFINE_bool(disable_blending,           false,          "If blending is enabled, it will merge the results with the original frame.
-If disabled, it will only display the results.");
+If disabled, it will only display the results on a black background.");

 8. OpenPose Rendering Pose
 - DEFINE_double(render_threshold,         0.05,           "Only estimated keypoints whose score confidences are higher than this threshold will be rendered.
 Generally, a high threshold (> 0.5) will only render very clear body parts; while small thresholds (~0.1) will also output guessed and occluded keypoints, but also more false positives (i.e. wrong detections).");